 Vampire: The Masquerade – Bloodlines 2 – Around 15 years ago I played Vampire: The Masquerade – Bloodlines for the first time.
 I didn’t like it.
 I rediscovered it a couple of years later and I ended up growing fond of it.
 It’s like a dessert that you found delicious only after a second serving.
 Bloodlines is considered a cult classic, and the sequel is something I’m eager to play in 2020.

-The Dark Pictures Anthology: Little Light – The Dark Pictures Anthology: Man of Medan greatly exceeded my expectations.
+The Dark Pictures Anthology: Little Hope – The Dark Pictures Anthology: Man of Medan greatly exceeded my expectations.
 With a few hints dropped at the end of the game, we had a glimpse of what the next title, Little Light, could bring to the table.

 Dying Light 2 – The original Dying Light was quite entertaining when it originally launched, and much more so with Dying Light: Enhanced Edition.
 We’ll see if Techland can outdo itself with the sequel this 2020.

 Total War Saga: Troy – I’d like to see what Total War Saga: Troy can offer, though I do have some nagging concerns.
 The Saga titles tend to be a hit or miss of sorts.